vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

         num_workers=base_kwargs["num_workers"],
     )

-Now, we just need to define some extra magic for Pytorch Lightning to automatically log some stuff for us and then we can just create our lightning Trainer.
+Lastly, we just need to define some extra utilities for Pytorch Lightning to automatically log some stuff for us and then we can just create our lightning Trainer:

 .. code-block:: python